Criminal Lawyers Parramatta

 - Suite 2, Level 1, 154 Marsden St, Parramatta, NSW 2150

-Our Parramatta office is less than five minutes’ walk from Parramatta Train Station.
+The Parramatta office is less than five minutes walk from Parramatta Train Station.

 On-street parking is limited but there is a City Centre Car Park nearby on Horwood Place.
 Parking is also available at Westfield Parramatta.

-Buses are also available to bring you close to our location.
+Buses are also available which can bring you close to our location.
 Visit Transport NSW’s Trip Planner for more information.
-You can also use City of Parramatta’s Free Shuttle Bus.
+You can also use the City of Parramatta’s Free Shuttle Bus.

 - Email: firstname.lastname@example.org

 Or fill in the form below to get the best criminal lawyer in Parramatta on your team.